Prospective Students FAQs

 I've applied - what happens next?

-If you are a UCAS applicant you can monitor the progress of your application via the UCAS Applicant Hub - your application status will automatically update as soon as any changes occur.
-More information about tracking your application can be found on the UCAS website.
+If you are a UCAS applicant you can monitor the progress of your application via your UCAS Hub - your application status will automatically update as soon as any changes occur.
+More information about tracking your application can be found on the UCAS website

 If you are a direct applicant we recommend that you regularly sign into your applicant portal for updates on the progress of your application.